sharif26/DoLScript/README.md

 > python pwd.py
 > python pwd3.py

-The python 2 version is updated to take command line argument: 1st one cookie(only the below four param needs to be there, it will append with the rest), 2nd one day part.
+The python 2 version is updated to take command line argument: 1st one cookie(only the below four param[CFID, CFTOKEN, _gid, _gat] needs to be there from your system, it will append with the rest which dont change), 2nd one is day part.
 Please try like below:
-> python pwd.py "CFID=1717363; CFTOKEN=49224215;_gid=GA1.2.839183729.1519657235;_gat=1" "P-100-17348-"
+> python pwd.py "CFID=1234567; CFTOKEN=12345678;_gid=GA1.2.839183729.1519657235;_gat=1" "P-100-17348-"

+Or you can change the cookie & day_part in code and run like the first example.

 Hope it will help all the waiting immigrants!